johnmusiu/bucketlist/README.md

 <b> Bucketlist Application </b>
-Bucketlist

 This is a web application created using python, java script, HTML, css and bootstrap.
 It is an application that consumes flaskApi to do simple fuctionalities like creating a bucketlist, editing, deleting and adding items to it.

-Basic fuctionalities
+<b> Basic fuctionalities </b>

    User Login/ Registration.
    User creating bucketlist.
    User can view the bucketlist created immediately after creating it.
    User adding items to the specific bucketlist.
    User editing/deleting the bucketlist.
    User can edit and delete the items they added to a particular bucketlist.
    User can search a specific bucketlist.

-Installation
+<b> Installation </b>

 1. Create a folder.